PRIMARY CHILDREN ACROSS LAT RETURN TO SCHOOL

-Congratulations to all of Year 6 who have earned various responsilities within the school.
-One of these responsibilites is being a ‘Buddy’ to children in Reception.
+Congratulations to all of Year 6 who have earned various responsibilities within the school.
+One of these responsibilities is being a ‘Buddy’ to children in Reception.
 The Buddy is a ‘turn to’ person and a friendly face for children in their first year at Horsmonden.

 Year 6 have also voted for Head Boy, Head Girl, Deputy Head Boy and Deputy Head Girl.
 Contenders gave a speech to persuade their peers to vote for them and staff also cast their votes!

 Head Girl: Jennifer

 Congratulations to Simmonds who were the winners of our very hot KS2 Sports Day at Tonbridge Sports Centre!
 All the children and parents had a fantastic time and the staff did a super job of ensuring that all the events ran smoothly.
 Thank you to all those involved!

 VAN GOGH YEAR 2 VISIT ST MARGARET’S CHURCH